SkyaTura/fpipes/README.md

 const asyncDouble = async (value: number) => value * 2
 const asyncAddTen = async (value: number) => value + 10

-const result = await F.start(5)
+const result = await F.pipe(5)
   .pipe(asyncDouble) // The result of this function is a promise.
   .pipe(asyncAddTen) // This function receives the resolved value of the previous promise.
-  .end() // The final value of the pipe is also a promise.
+  .value() // The final value of the pipe is also a promise.

 console.log(result) // 20
 ```